Menopause

 In this article, we’ll give you some practical tips for coping with symptoms of breast-cancer related menopause and hormone therapy.
 We’ll also direct you to places where you can find more information.
 We’ve listed the most common symptoms together with some practical tips for coping with them.

-There are various reasons why you might experience menopausal symptoms during/after breast cancer treatment, for example:
+There are various reasons why you might experience menopausal symptoms or go through early menopause during/after breast cancer treatment, for example:

 • Chemotherapy can bring on an early menopause in some women.
 Sometimes this is permanent and sometimes it can bring on a temporary menopause where periods re-start a few months after chemotherapy ends.